 Mariarano camp is really the main base whilst we are operating in the Mahamavo forests, situated in the northwest of Madagascar.
 It is next to the small friendly village of Mariarano, hence the name, which is home to roughly 500 people.
 Everyone who comes to ...Find out more

 Matsedroy is one of two satellite camps, about a 2.5hr walk from Mariarano camp and is situated right in front of a large beautiful lake.
 This stunning camp site is a favourite with most who visit it, with its amazing views, opportunity for endless ...Find out more

 Antafiameva is the other of the two satellite camps, about a 2hr walk from Mariarano camp and is situated right between the dry forest and its associated wetlands.
 It is the smallest and most rustic of the camps, so has a lovely intimate feel, ...Find out more

-Nosy Komba is a small island between mainland Madagascar and the touristic island of Nosy Be.
-This small undeveloped island is covered in dense tropical forest, surrounded by emerald like waters and stretches of beautiful sandy beach.
-The camp site is situated near the ...Find out more
+Nosy Be is a small island off mainland Madagascar and is Madagascar's main tourist destination.
+Large areas of the island are covered in tropical forest, surrounded by emerald like waters and stretches of beautiful sandy beach.
+The marine site is situated next to Ambondrona ...Find out more